HereLiesAz/BadUSB-Roulette/README.md

 # BadUSB-Roulette

-The BadUSB is a revolver.
+The BadUSB is a revolver. <br>
-The barrel holds three bullets.
+The barrel holds three bullets. <br>
-Plug the BadUSB in to see which bullet is in the chamber.
+Plug the BadUSB in to see which bullet is in the chamber. <br>
-Unplug it to select the next bullet.
+Unplug it to select the next bullet. <br>
-Or leave it in to fire that bullet.
+Or leave it in to fire that bullet. <br>

 Just like Russian Roulette, except you control the bullet.
 Which, I guess, makes it normal Roulette... the kind we all necessarily play when a revolver is involved.